soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 It is also possible to automatically generate implementations of a few selected type classes.
 Fortunately, `Show` is one of them.

-If all the types we use in the definition of our data type already implement an instance of `Show`, we can *automatically derive* it by adding `deriving Show` at the end of the data definition.
+If all the types in the definition of our data type already implement an instance of `Show`, we can *automatically derive* it by adding `deriving Show` at the end of the data definition.